johnbrc/MPD-Distribution/EN/MPD-SH/MPD-SH.md

 When we share our lives, we learn together and *learning groups* mirror this reality.
 Together, we experience and learn quite differently to when we study alone.
 Reflective discussion with others, in particular, provides a highly stimulating forum for learning through exploration, listening and discovery.

-For further discussion about reflective learning, see [*Maize Plant Discipleship Learning Process*].
+For further discussion about reflective learning, see [*The Learning Process*].

 ### Learning, not teaching ###